 An IdP is a service that creates, manages, and saves user identity information.
 This identity information is used to authenticate users within a federated or distributed network.
 Identity information or attributes are stored in a directory.

 A directory is the directory service that your enterprise uses to manage users and user groups.
-Enterprise Threat Protector supports AD, LDAP, and AD LDS.
+Secure Internet Access Enterprise supports AD, LDAP, and AD LDS.
 For more information on directory services, see About directories.

-When you configure an IdP in ETP, you associate a directory service.
+When you configure an IdP in SIA, you associate a directory service.
 Identity providers are primarily used for SSO.
 Most IdPs support advanced authentication protocols such as SAML and OpenID Connect (OIDC).

 SAML is a federated IdP that enables single sign-on in a web browser by exchanging identity information.